TommyTran732/Pterodactyl-Script/README.md

 Installing Pterodactyl in just a few minutes! <br />
 Please note this script is meant to be used on fresh installations only.
 You must run it as root. <br />
 <br />
-`bash <(curl -sSL https://raw.githubusercontent.com/tommytran732/Pterodactyl-Script/master/install.sh)` <br />
+`bash <(curl -sSL https://raw.githubusercontent.com/tommytran732/Pterodactyl-Script/pterodactyl-1.0/install.sh)` <br />
 <br />
 Visit my forum: https://revenact.io <br />
 Community support: https://revenact.io/discord <br />
 <br />
-Pterodactyl v1.0 will NOT be supported until it is ready for production.
+This is a development branch created for pterodactyl 1.0 RC.
+DO NOT use this in production.

 # Supported Operating System
 | Operating System  | Version | Supported            | Recommended        | Notes                                |